RodrigoPAml/BoxEngine/docs/api.md

 {
     name = string,  -- script name
     path = string, -- loaded path
-    state = string, -- state of the script, see ScriptStateEnum ins Enums section below is_started = boolean, -- if the Start() function engine.of the script was called }
+    state = string, -- state of the script, in enums.ScriptStateEnum format is_started = boolean, -- if the Start() function of the script was called is_loaded = boolean, -- if the script has been loaded, including script data }
 ```